This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Check for Doneness: Use a toothpick to check if your cake is done.
-If it comes out clean or with a few crumbs, it’s ready.
+• Test for Doneness: Insert a toothpick in the center.
+If it comes out clean or with a few crumbs, the cake is done.

 Frequently Asked Questions

-Yes, you can.
-If you would like to make a larger cake, double the ingredient amounts and use either two 5×5-inch baking dishes or use one 6.5×6.5-inch baking dish, or one 6×8-inch baking dish.
+Yes and use either two 5×5-inch baking dishes or use one 6.5×6.5-inch baking dish, or one 6×8-inch baking dish.
 You may need to increase the baking time by 5 minutes.
-These dishes can be found on our Store page.

 You can store this cake in an airtight container at room temperature for up to 2 days or refrigerate for up to 5 days.